skeoop/skeoop.github.io/currency_service.md

 ## Sending an Http Request using Java

 The CurrencyLayer.com [Documentation][Documentation] page has a Java example using the popular Apache [HTTP Client](https://hc.apache.org/httpcomponents-client-ga/index.html) library that is part of [HTTPComponents](https://hc.apache.org/).
-But the code is long for such a simple task.
+But the code is too long for such a simple task.

-You can do the same thing using the JDK's URL and HttpURLConnection classes (see references below), and the code is much shorter.
-But still a lot longer than Python, which would require only about 3 lines of code.
+We can do the same thing with a lot less code by using the JDK's URL and HttpURLConnection classes.
+But it's still a lot longer than Python, which would require only about 3 lines of code!

 You also need to *parse* the Http response to get the exchange rates.
 A simple, reliable way to do this is using a *regular expression* and the Java Matcher class.
 The sample code explains how to do this.